Forgettory and Neurodiversity

 - It’s also very challenging to predict what difficulties or challenges you might face in the future.

-- Perception of time can often be linked to what we talked about here.
+- Perception of time can often be linked.

-- Put the right amount of time aside to do stuff
+- Putting the right amount of time aside to complete tasks.

-- Break things down into smaller tasks and understand what the time indications are.
+- Break things down into smaller tasks and understanding what the time indications are.

 What can be done?

 The executive function often forms the glue that allows us to deploy our skills effectively.
 I’ve talked before about the fact we need to help neurodivergent individuals amplify their strengths and manage the things that they find difficult.
-Unfortunately, if they are not able to bring their strengths to bear because their executive function doesn’t allow them to be present.
-They will be unable to deploy their strengths.
-What is often needed here is some skills and frameworks to help the individual unleash their potential, these could look like:
+Unfortunately, if they are not able to use their strengths because their executive function doesn’t allow them to be present, they will be unable to thrive.
+What is often needed is skills and frameworks to help the individual unleash their potential, these could look like:

 Checking in on how well things are going.